triadtitans/seminar_rigid_body_methods/_sources/applylag.md

 \end{pmatrix}
 \end{equation}

-Note that the the absolute values of all off-diagonal values lie below the double precision epsilon.
+Note that the absolute values of all off-diagonal values lie below the double precision epsilon.

 <!--
 ### The Center of Mass and the Origin of the Inertia System